-Country of Origin Labelling (in the hospitality and retail sectors), at local, national and international levels, is gaining prominence due to consumer demand, regulatory change, 'black market' fishing and the growing incidence of food fraud.
-CoOL ensures consumers can make informed seafood purchasing decisions and, in recognition of the public frequently choosing to 'support our farmers' by buying Australian produce, industry operators are increasingly supporting its application.
-A national, industry-wide approach has yet to be determined, but the Seafood Industry Australia and others are putting forward their recommendations.
+Country of Origin Labelling35 (in the hospitality and retail sectors), at local, national and international levels, is gaining prominence due to consumer demand, regulatory change, 'black market'36 fishing and the growing incidence of food fraud.
+Country of Origin Labelling ensures consumers can make informed seafood purchasing decisions and, in recognition of the public frequently choosing to 'support our farmers' by buying Australian produce, industry operators are increasingly supporting its application.
+In August 2015 Senator Xenophon led the Food Standards (Fish Labelling) Bill back in 2015 however it was rejected due to the Commonwealth having limited legislative powers in food regulation.
+Country of Origin Labelling remains an issue for the industry peak bodies, many who have been lobbying for several years in support.
+The recent formation of Seafood Industry Australia (SIA) has renewed the calls for County of Origin Labelling to be applied nationally as a key strategic focus, An industry-wide approach has yet to be determined, but Seafood Industry Australia and others are putting forward their recommendations37.